 Should I keep my whole house fan?

 Unfortunately, there are a variety of variables making it hard to say yes, keep your whole house fan or no, get rid of your whole house fan.
 At Ecotelligent Homes, we offer three options for a whole house fan.
 We recommend one of the following after conducting an energy audit to determine the best course of action for your specific home.

 We do understand that some people prefer to use their whole house fan.
 They are also a great alternative if you do not have an air conditioner.
-If either of these are true, we would recommend getting a custom fit cover to seal and insulate the unit when it is not in use.
-We would also suggest installing a new high-efficiency fan if you have an older model fan.
+If either of these are true, we would suggest installing a new high-efficiency fan if you have an older model fan.
 The new high-efficiency fan should have a built-in insulation cover and airtight seal.

 At Ecotelligent Homes, we often suggest removing the whole house fan and drywalling the hole since it is the most energy-efficient solution, but each home is unique so there is not a one size fits all solution.
 Contact Ecotelligent Homes today to schedule your comprehensive home energy audit to learn more about the best option to improve your whole house fan.